 Questions regarding your benefit eligibility?
 Call 1-800-827-1000 or 1-888-442-4551

-Note: For students who are being DEPLOYED, please contact the Certifying Official, Helen Lozada at 860.773.1516, with a copy of deployment orders.
+Note: For students who are being DEPLOYED, please contact the Certifying Official, Helen Lozada at 860.773.1516, and forward a copy of deployment orders.
 A “Leave of Absence” without penalty will be processed.
+Benefits Programs

 Below you will find the Federal educational benefit programs available to veterans, dependents, and selective reservists: